Closer than You Think

 You likely took several of these courses as part of your associate degree.
 Your advisor can tell you if they can be transferred to Ball State.
 You will be required to take any prerequisite courses you still need before you start your nursing core.
 Your advisor will help you put together a plan of study customized to your needs.

-- ANAT 201 Fundamentals of Human Anatomy (3 credit hours)
+- ANAT 201 Fundamentals of Human Anatomy (3 credits)

-- FCFN 340 Principles of Human Nutrition (3 credit hours)
+- NUTR 340 Principles of Human Nutrition (3 credits)

-- HSC 180 Principles of Community Health (3 credit hours)
+- HSC 180 Principles of Community Health (3 credits)

 Learn more about the University Core Curriculum courses.
 Your advisor will help determine which, if any, of these courses you need to take.

-You will be able to choose from a wide range of other courses to reach the 120 courses needed to earn a bachelor of science degree.
+You will be able to choose from a wide range of other courses to reach the 120 credits needed to earn a bachelor of science degree.

 Testing and Advanced Credits